tikv/rfcs/text/2020-03-11-versioned-kv.md

   include:

   - Data version retrieval.
-For certain businesses, multiple versions of historical data must be maintained for for backtracking and analysis.
+For certain businesses, multiple versions of historical data must be maintained for backtracking and analysis.
     Reliance on third-party storage and consumption of computing resources (user dynamic characteristics, User behavior link tracking) needs to be reduced, and the data processing process optimized;